 The Clarion is a new magazine produced by socialist activists in the Labour Party and Momentum, with the aim of promoting debate, sharing information and ideas and strengthening socialist politics.
-The first issue came out for Labour Party conference at the end of September 2016, the second issue on 18 November and the third issue on 13 January.
-From then on The Clarion will be monthly.
+The first issue came out for Labour Party conference at the end of September 2016.
+From January The Clarion has been monthly.

 Signed articles are the responsibility of the authors, not of The Clarion‘s editorial panel, which professes no uniformity of views, but only a common will to create the means for comradely debate and accurate information.
 We aim to complement, rather than directly compete with, other publications circulating in the Labour left.

 Get in touch: email@example.com

 Our editorial board for issue 9 (out 1 September 2017) is: EM Johns, Rida Vaquas, Sacha Ismail, Simon Hannah, Rhea Wolfson, Jill Mountford, Michael Chessum, Nik Barstow, Dan Jeffery and Sahaya James